Getting Started with a Baby Dentist in Johns Creek, Alpharetta, and Roswell

 - Examination of teeth and gums

 - Check for bad habits or possible problems

-- If necessary, a brief teeth cleaning
+- If necessary, brief teeth cleaning

 And finally, what surprises many parents, is the discussion of the whole family’s dental health.
-Bacteria that causes cavities can be passed from parent to child and dental issues that plagued parents can also be passed on to the child.
+Bacteria that cause cavities can be passed from parent to child and dental issues that plagued parents can also be passed on to the child.
 By having this discussion, a pediatric dentist can begin to customize treatment for the baby better.

 For those coming to Polkadot Pediatric Dentistry, we have our first visit walkthrough here.

-Recommendations for Your Baby’s First Visit
+Recommendations For Your Baby’s First Visit

 To help make the first visit a positive one, we recommend the following:

 Schedule an Appointment for the Morning

 The mornings are when babies are fully rested and are more cooperative.
 By doing so in the morning, parents can also get their own dental jitters done with at the beginning of the day, rather than wait the entire day.
 Many offices can easily accommodate morning visits, for Polkadot Pediatric Dentistry you can request this when you call in.

 For those whose children are a bit older, it can often be fun to play dentist at home.
 There are many toys and games that can be played.
 Dr. Nanna has a fun Pinterest board that parents can reference.